spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/build-content-bundle.md

 The result is a content bundle that you can use to preload into your installer.
 For more information, refer to [Build Edge Artifacts with Content Bundle](./palette-canvos/build-artifacts.md) or [Build Installer ISO](./palette-canvos/build-installer-iso.md).
-Our Tech Preview feature [Edge Management Console](../edge-management-console/edge-management-console.md) also allows you to upload content bundles to a disconnected Edge deployment.
+Our Tech Preview feature [local UI](../local-ui/local-ui.md) also allows you to upload content bundles to a disconnected Edge deployment.

 Alternatively, you can use the ISO version of the content bundle and transfer it to a USB drive to be used separately at the time of Edge host installation.